Bank and Utility Scams

 Date: 02/27/2017

-Who Is It Targeting: Utility and bank customers for local areas
+Utility and bank customers in local areas

-What Is It: A spoofed phone scam
+A spoofed phone scam

-What Are They After: Officials in one particular region have posted multiple warnings about a recent surge in phone scams.
+Officials in one particular region have posted multiple warnings about a recent surge in phone scams.
 In some cases, the caller claims to be from the utility company, alerting customers that they may qualify for a discount.
 In other versions, the caller is supposedly from local area banks or credit unions, offering deals or checking up on “banking errors.”

 In every case, the caller is after the victim’s personal information.
 Some of these scams also involve extortion, as the scammer threatens to cut off the utility service or close the checking account if immediate payment isn’t made.

-How Can You Avoid It:
+How Can You Avoid Bank and Utility Scams

 • Never give out your sensitive personal information to someone who contacts you, even if it’s just to “verify” your account.